hanscoder/dependency-tree-lint/README.md

 # dependency-tree-lint

-Checks the dependency section in package.json for dependencies with non-release version.
+Checks the dependencies and devDependencies section in package.json for dependencies with non-release version.

 ## Note

-It doesn't check the devDependencies and not the transitive dependencies but this is at the moment in development.
+It doesn't check the transitive dependencies but this is at the moment in development.

 ## Installation